maxvanasten/typescript-to-gsc/README.md

 Your script needs to export atleast ONE or more of the following data:

-I have created a simple gungame challenge script for the map Origins that will be located in the `./src/` directory for you to take a look at how to work with ts_gsc
+I have created a simple gungame challenge script for the map Origins that will be located in the `./scripts/src/zm/origins_spawnroom` directory for you to take a look at how to work with ts_gsc.

-- *include_files*: Files you may need to include to access certain functions within gsc
+- *include_files*: Files you may need to include to access certain functions within gsc.
 - *init_functions*: Run once, when the player is spawned in.
-- *update_functions*: Run every tick
+- *update_functions*: Run every tick.
-- *custom_functions*: Can be called from anywhere else
+- *custom_functions*: Can be called from anywhere else.

 ## Step three: Add your script to the configuration